Akatziri

+History

 Roman emperor Theodosius II (r.
 402–450) sent an envoy to the Akatziri trying to detach them from their alliance with the Hunnic ruler Attila (435–453), an effort made to stir up fighting which also ensued.
 In 447 or 448 the Huns successfully campaigned against the Akatziri.
 In 448 or 449, as Priscus recounts "Onegesius along with the eldest of Attila's children, had been sent to the Akateri, a Scythian people, whom he was bringing into an alliance with Attila".
-As the Akatziri tribes and clans were ruled by different leaders, emperor Theodosius II tried with gifts to spread animosity among them, but the gifts were not delivered according to rank, Karadach (Kouridachos), warned and called Attila against fellow leaders.
+As the Akatziri tribes and clans were ruled by different leaders, emperor Theodosius II tried with gifts to spread animosity among them, but the gifts were not delivered according to rank, Karadach (Kouridachos) warned and called Attila against fellow leaders.
 So Attila did, Kardach stayed with his tribe or clan in own territory, while the rest of the Akatziri became subjected to Attila.
 Attila's son Ellac was installed as ruler of the Akatziri.
-According to Sinor (1990), they were absorbed by the Saragurs in the 460s.
+According to Sinor (1990), they were absorbed by the Saragurs in the 460s..